jkpsrinivas-b-e/Breast-Cancer-Detection-using-SVM/README.md

-# Breast Cancer Detection Web Application
+# Breast Cancer Detection Web

 ## A Web Application to predict Breast Cancer using SVM  (Deployed on Heroku)